 I popped into the new Cotton House Hotel, where James Beard award-winning chef Cole Ellis opened the Delta Meat Market, a restaurant featuring locally-sourced ingredients.
 No time to eat, but Cleveland calls for a repeat visit.

-Clarksdale is also home to the Delta Blues Museum and many blues clubs or juke joints, including Red’s Lounge and Morgan Freeman’s Ground Zero.
+Clarksdale is also home to the Delta Blues Museum (official website) and many blues clubs or juke joints, including Red’s Lounge and Morgan Freeman’s Ground Zero.

 For lunch, stop at Abe’s BBQ for a pulled pork sandwich with beans and coleslaw.

 Consider a night in the Shack Up Inn, where renovated shotgun shacks became guest rooms.
 The corrugated tin roofs and Mississippi cypress walls conjure visions of a bygone era.
 They’re restored only enough to accommodate 21st-century expectations (indoor bathrooms, heat, air conditioning, coffee maker with condiments).

 Blues lovers can walk around the grounds surrounding the original cotton gin (now the bar/lobby), and find one of the first mechanized cotton pickers, manufactured by International Harvester.
 This looks like a fun place to stay.